Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 A similar question regards the Fourier coefficients of section \ref {FourierSection}.
 In the context of \ref {StandingThree}, consider the Fell bundle $\Bun $ over the discrete groupoid $\Xt $ given by \ref {BxyFellBun}.
 Every element $b$ in $B$ gives rise to a cross-section of $\Bun $ by means of the correspondence

-When $b$ is in the black ideal, the above cross-section is zero by \ref {BlackNoFourrier}, so one should actually see the $\ft yxb$, above, as depending on the class of $b$ modulo $\Delta $.
+When $b$ is in the {opaque} ideal, the above cross-section is zero by \ref {BlackNoFourrier}, so one should actually see the $\ft yxb$, above, as depending on the class of $b$ modulo $\Delta $.
 The question is then:

 \state Question FellBundleOverEqulvRel \rm Under \ref {StandingThree}, can the quotient C*-algebra $B/\Delta $ be described as some sort of cross sectional C*-algebra of $\Bun \, $?